 Military Housing In A Divorce

-One of the valuable benefits a military member receives is housing – either living on post in housing provided by the military, or by living off-post and receiving BAH (Basic Allowance for Housing) to defray the rent or mortgage costs.
+One of the valuable benefits a military member receives is military housing – either living on post in housing provided by the military, or by living off-post and receiving BAH (Basic Allowance for Housing) to defray the rent or mortgage costs.
 When a military family living in government housing is separating, the civilian spouse will ultimately have to move out once the divorce is final.
-For a complete discussion of how a divorce impacts military housing, see the Military Base Housing in a Divorce article in the Military Divorce Guide.
+For more details on how a divorce impacts military housing, see our post on base housing in a military divorce.

 That changed in 1996 when the military started to privatize on-post housing, and now about 99% of military housing is owned by private contractors, and the military members pay their BAH to the contractor in return for the right to live there.
 This means that the housing looks a lot more like a traditional lease, and the landlord is a private, for-profit company, rather than the U.S. government.